-Use our contact form below, or call our Consumer Helpline on lo-call 1890 432 432 or 01 402 5555 (opening hours are from 9:00 to 18:00 Monday to Friday) or contact us on Facebook or Twitter.
+Use our contact form below, or call our Consumer Helpline on 01 402 5555 (opening hours are from 09:00 to 18:00 Monday to Friday) or contact us on Facebook.
 You may also find the answer to your query in our consumers section.

 Contact us if you have a query or a complaint concerning anti-competitive behaviour.
 This includes barriers to competition in a specific market or the behaviour of a business or an organisation and its negative impact on competition in a particular market.

 The Cartel Immunity Programme means that a member of a cartel may avoid prosecution if they are the first member to come forward and reveal their involvement in illegal cartel activity.
-You can find more information on the Programme here.
+Find out more information on the Programme.
 To make an application for immunity: phone the cartel immunity phone on 087 763 1378 between 10:00 and 17:00 Monday to Friday, excluding public or bank holidays.

-If you wish to notify the CCPC of a merger, click here.
+Read how to notify the CCPC of a merger.
 If you wish to have a pre-notification discussion with the Mergers Division of the CCPC, you can phone +353 (0)1 402 5500 or email firstname.lastname@example.org.
-Learn more about pre-notification discussions, click here.
-For the list of mergers notified to the CCPC and their current status, click here.
+Learn more about pre-notification discussions and see the list of mergers notified to the CCPC.

 If you are a trader and wish to notify the CCPC of an unsafe product, please complete the notification form (please note to use this form, you will need to right click on the link ‘Notification form’ and save the document as a PDF to your PC) and return it by email to email@example.com or by post to the Product Safety Team at CCPC, Bloom House, PO Box 12585, Railway Street, Dublin 1, D01 C576.
-If you are a consumer and you have found an unsafe product please click here.
-For a list of recent product recalls, visit our consumer section.
+Learn more about product safety and read a list of recent product recalls.

-If you wish to contact to the CCPC’s Freedom of Information Officer, you can get in touch with Carol Boate by email at email@example.com, or by phone on +353 (0)1 402 5500.
+If you wish to contact to the CCPC’s Freedom of Information Officer, you can get in touch with Maria O’Byrne by email at email@example.com, or by phone on +353 (0)1 402 5500.